Dungyichao/PeriodicScheduler_Semaphore/README.md

         value /= base;
         *ptr++ = "zyxwvutsrqponmlkjihgfedcba9876543210123456789abcdefghijklmnopqrstuvwxyz" [35 + (tmp_value - value * base)];
     } while ( value );

+    /*
+    The bracket operator is acting as an array index operator.
+The C string decays to a char *, which points to the first letter in the string 'z'.
+The bracket operator accesses the character at position [35 + (tmp_value - value * base)] in the C string.
+    */

     // Apply negative sign
     if (tmp_value < 0) *ptr++ = '-';